 If anyone wrongfully kills even a sparrow, let alone anything greater, he will face God’s interrogation.
 (Mishkat al-Masabih)

-These words reflect the great reverence, respect and love that the Prophet (peace be upon him) always showed towards animals.
-He believed that as part of God’s creation, animals should be treated with dignity and the Hadith contains a large collection of traditions, admonitions and stories about his relationship to animals.
+These words reflect the great reverence, respect and love that the Prophet Muhammad always showed towards animals.
+He believed that as part of creation, animals should be treated with dignity and the Hadith contains a large collection of traditions, admonitions and stories about his relationship to animals.

 Even in the slaughter of animals, the Prophet showed great gentleness and sensitivity.
-While he did not practice vegetarianism, the Hadiths clearly show that the Prophet was extremely sensitive to the suffering of animals, almost as though he shared their pain viscerally.
+While he did not practice vegetarianism, the Hadiths clearly show that he was extremely sensitive to the suffering of animals.

-Thus he recommends using sharp knives and a good method so that the animal can die a quick death with as little pain as possible.
-He also warned against slaughtering an animal in the presence of other animals, or letting the animal witness the sharpening of blades: to him that was equal to “slaughtering the animal twice” and he emphatically condemned such practices as “abominable”.
+Thus he recommends using sharp knives and a good method.
+He also warned against slaughtering an animal in the presence of other animals, or letting the animal witness the sharpening of blades.
+To him that was equal to “slaughtering the animal twice” and he emphatically condemned such practices as “abominable”.

 It is impossible to do justice to the full scope and significance of Prophet Muhammad’s environmental philosophy in this short article.
 His holistic view of nature and his understanding of man’s place within the natural world pioneered environmental awareness within the Muslim community.

-Sadly, the harmony that the Prophet (peace and blessings be upon him) advocated between man and his environment has today all too often been lost.
+Sadly, the harmony that Prophet Muhammad advocated between man and his environment has today all too often been lost.